Metals need to be identified before welding to pick the correct electrode and method.

 - Ferrous metals – are metals that contain iron.

 Ferrous metals appear in the form of cast iron, carbon steel, and tool steel.
 The various alloys of iron, after undergoing certain processes, are pig iron, gray cast iron, white iron, white cast iron, malleable cast iron, wrought iron, alloy steel, and carbon steel.
 All these types of iron are mixtures of iron and carbon, manganese, sulfur, silicon, and phosphorous.
 Other elements are also present, but in amounts that do not appreciably affect the characteristics of the metal.

 - Nonferrous metals – are those which do not contain iron.

 Aluminum, copper, magnesium, and titanium alloys are among those metals which belong to this group.

 Many of the physical properties of metals determine if and how they can be welded and how they will perform in service.

-Physical properties which is comprised of several metal ID methods, are shown in table 7-1 a&b below.
+Physical properties comprise several metal ID methods shown in table 7-1 a&b below.